-21.07 The members of unregistered churches are subject to arrest periodically and on occasion by the authorities as a consequence of not being registered.
+21.07 The members of unregistered churches have been subject to arrest periodically by the authorities as a consequence of not being registered.
 Details of arrests are documented in the AI December 2005 report [51]; in the HRWF for 2003 reports [61e]; and in the Release Eritrea report of 25 June 2005.
 [31e] The AI report December 2005 highlights: